learn-nomad-consul/demo-stack/README.md

-# Consul lab
+# Nomad & Consul Connect demo stack

-The simplest way to get a fully working Consul Cluster with Connet & Envoy on 3 VMs :)
+The simplest way to get a fully working Nomad with Consul Cluster.

 ## Requirements